Online Learning vs. Face-to-Face Learning: Which Is Best?

 Both online and face-to-face learning methods have their own set of unique advantages and disadvantages.

-While a lot of learners may still prefer the discipline and familiarity that face-to-face learning brings, there is no denying the immense benefits of online learning.
-The self-paced nature of eLearning content may be highly favorable to the modern learner – as well as organizations searching for new ways of managing employee development and training in a post-COVID world.
+While many learners may still prefer the discipline and familiarity that face-to-face learning brings, there is no denying the immense benefits of online learning.
+The self-paced nature of eLearning is highly favorable to the modern learner, non-traditional learners like remote employees or parents going back to school, and organizations searching for new ways of managing employee development and training for the digital workplace.

 What Is Blended Learning?